davidrbourke/DVA-C02/Lambda.md

       - SQS queue
 - Lambda resource policy will have been updated to allow S3 bucket to invoke the function
 - In the CloudWatch logs, you can view the invocation of the Lambda by the S3 object event
-  - The event data passed to the Lambda include data about the object, e.g. name, etc. You can use the data to call the S3 bucket to get the object and do something with it.
+  - The event data passed to the Lambda includes data about the object, e.g. name, etc. You can use the data to call the S3 bucket to get the object and do something with it.

 ## Lambda - Event Source Mapping